Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

 \section{A Case Study: COVID-19 Treatment Misinformation}

-We present a framework to standardize the evaluation of end-to-end performance of misinformation detection systems, using a combination of human and automatic measures.
-As a case study, we use COVID-19 treatments to illustrate the overall design of our framework, as shown in Figure \ref{fig:pipeline}.
+To illustrate the usage of our human-in-the-loop evaluation framework outlined in \S\ref{sec:hitl_eval}, we present a case study for COVID-19 misinformation.
 Specifically, we target Twitter's COVID-19 policy on unapproved treatments, which states that: \begin{quote} ``\textit{False or misleading information suggesting that unapproved treatments can be curative of COVID-19}'' \end{quote} are grounds for labeling tweets with corrective information~\cite{twitter_2021}.